mbenfowler/coloRandom/README.md

 ### Wins + Challenges:
 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)

+#### Wins:
+- Easily satisfied basic project requirements, leaving us a lot of time to experiment with extra features/new concepts!
+- Project Management with Projects was very effective
+- Our front-loaded norming efforts really empowered us to complete most of our work async, saving our scheduled face-to-face time for setting daily goals and code reviews when new concepts were introduced.

+#### Challenges:
+- Modal work
+	- This required us to explore Promises/async functions to effectively handle waiting for user input within our event listeners.
+- Merge conflicts galore
+	- There were some very hairy merge conflicts we had to work through together as we were up to 3 developers now working quite intimately within the same 3 files.
+- Time-zone differences of team members